facelessuser/soupsieve/docs/src/markdown/about/development.md

 During validation we build the docs and spell check various files in the project.
 [Aspell][aspell] must be installed and in the path.
 Currently this project uses one of the more recent versions of Aspell.
 It is not expected that everyone will install and run Aspell locally, but it will be run in CI tests for pull requests.

-In order to perform the spell check, it is expected you are setup to build the documents, and that you have Aspell installed in your system path (if needed you can use the `--binary` option to point to the location of your Aspell binary).
+In order to perform the spell check locally, it is expected you are setup to build the documents, and that you have Aspell installed in your system path (if needed you can use the `--binary` option to point to the location of your Aspell binary).
 It is also expected that you have the `en` dictionary installed as well.
 To initiate the spell check, run the following command from the root of the project.

 You will need to make sure the documents are built first: